2010 United States House of Representatives elections in Minnesota: Campaign

 Cravaack entered the race as the underdog.
 He was a political novice and Democrats had held the 8th district since 1947.
 Oberstar was the longest-serving congressman in Minnesota history and had never received less than 59% of the vote.

 Cravaack campaigned on a standard Republican platform of free-market principles and government spending cuts while attacking Oberstar's vote for the ACA.
+He later claimed that Obamacare allowed for the payment of abortions with taxpayer funds and encouraged euthanasia for the elderly and was an example of socialized medicine that would result in the rationing of medical care, all of which lacked any supporting evidence.